commschamp/cc_tutorial/tutorials/tutorial2/README.md

     ...
 </message>
 ```
-Note that this type **lengthPrefix** is used as field's property and
+Note that this time **lengthPrefix** is used as field's property and
 it's value references already defined external **&lt;int&gt;** field.

 Also note that the length prefix has variable length of 1 or 2 bytes